juniortaeza/members-of-tomorrow/README.md

 Developed the website's frontend using HTML, CSS, and Javascript.

+Website contains information gathered and analyzed from databases provided by NASA, CSA, and JAXA.

 # Educate yourselves about climate change and the sustainability of our planet!